 To qualify, veterans must be residents of North Dakota, have a diagnosis of PTSD, attend counseling or therapy, and have a doctor’s recommendation.

 According to the Ohio Department of Veterans Services, every Ohio county has a Veterans Service Commission that assists veterans with acquiring benefits, transportation, and even financial assistance.
 Some state veteran services include burial benefits, employment preference, and disabled veterans’ scholarship programs.
-A complete list of Ohio veteran benefits can be found in the Ohio Benefits Resource Guide.
+A complete list of Ohio veteran benefits can be found on the Ohio Benefits Resource Page.

 Oklahoma offers several tax benefits to veterans with 100 percent permanent and total disability ratings.
 The Oklahoma Tax Commission also issues special license plates for Oklahoma veterans.
 Another popular benefit is the free admission to state parks and state-operated museums for all honorably discharged veterans who are currently Oklahoma residents.